jlehrer1/gpt-ddp/README.md

 `data.py` contains a torch dataset for generating samples for an autoregressive language model `callbacks.py` contains a callback that generates sample text from the model and writes it to file, so we can see the progression of text generation over train time
 `lightning_model.py` contains the PyTorch-Lightning wrapper around the base GPT model for training

+To use:
+Put all text you want to train on in `training_text.py`, and all text for validation in `validation_text.py`.
+Then run `main.py`.